matthias-reis/carda-gatsby/content/articles/2021/11/visceral.md

   Records.
 The record hit me to the core.
 It is instrumental Post-Rock at its best.
-excerpt: I am sure you agree with me that it's about time to discover one more beautiful post-rock project?
+excerpt: I am sure you agree with me that it's about time to discover one more beautiful post-rock record?
 I don't want to brag, but I might have done just that today.
 Fere's new album is out on November 20th on Raging Records.
 The music on "Viceral" hit me to the core.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-26/fere-visceral-header-jpg-imagine-080808_000000_1024_768/640.webp